-The University of Washington first offered degrees in Biostatistics in 1965 through an interdisciplinary program called the Biomathematics Group.
-At the time, there was a Biostatistics Unit within the Medical School.
-For many years the Biomathematics Group enjoyed wide and active participation from faculty in Mathematics, Biostatistics, Zoology, Fisheries, Forestry, Genetics and other campus units.
-In 1970 the School of Public Health was formed and the Department of Biostatistics within it.
+The University of Washington (UW) first offered degrees in biostatistics in 1965 through an interdisciplinary program called the Biomathematics Group.
+At the time, there was a biostatistics unit within the medical school.
+For many years, the Biomathematics Group enjoyed wide and active participation from faculty in departments of Mathematics, Biostatistics, Zoology, Fisheries, Forestry, Genetics and other campus units.
+In 1970 the School of Public Health formed a Department of Biostatistics.

-The Statistics Department at the University of Washington was established in 1979 with the support and enthusiasm of the Department of Biostatistics.
-While the Statistics Department was formed separately from Biostatistics, the two departments at the University of Washington have a long history of collaboration and collegiality.
-For example, in 2000, the two departments jointly added Statistical Genetics pathways to their doctoral programs, as well as a Master’s-level Statistical Genetics certificate program.
+The UW Department of Statistics was established in 1979 with the enthusiasm and support of the Department of Biostatistics.
+While Statistics was formed separately from Biostatistics, the departments have a long history of collaboration and collegiality.
+For example, in 2000, the two departments jointly added Statistical Genetics pathways to their doctoral programs, as well as a master’s-level statistical genetics certificate program.

-Over its 45-year history, the Department of Biostatistics has benefitted from the leadership and vision of six outstanding chairs:
+Over its 45-year history, the Department of Biostatistics has benefited from the leadership and vision of six outstanding chairs:

 |1993-2005||Thomas R. Fleming|

 Our postdoctoral and graduate students are among the most talented in the country, and more than 560 alumni hold leadership roles in academia, government and industry worldwide.
 The department is a center of excellence for development and application of statistical methodology across the health sciences, and has collaborative partnerships with Fred Hutchinson Cancer Research Center, Children’s Hospital Research Institute, Kaisier Permanente Health Research Institute, and the Veterans Administration.
 To complement our research, our Center for Biomedical Statistics provides consulting and collaborative services.